LottieFiles/lottie-docs/docs/aep.md

 ### `LIST` `SLay` / `LIST` `DLay` / `LIST` `CLay`

-Some kind of layer not rendered to lottie.

-They contain `ADBE Camera Options Group` with a property called `ADBE Camera Zoom`.
+They seem to be camera layers used to store internal views, not exported to lottie.

 `SLay` have names like "Top" and "Front", perhaps they define 3d views.